2005 Ukrainian Super Cup

 The 2005 Ukrainian Super Cup became the second edition of Ukrainian Super Cup, an annual football match contested by the winners of the previous season's Ukrainian Top League and Ukrainian Cup competitions.

-The match was played at the Central Stadium "Chornomorets", Odessa, on 9 July 2005, and contested by league winner Shakhtar Donetsk and cup winner Dynamo Kyiv.
+The match was played at the Central Stadium "Chornomorets", Odesa, on 9 July 2005, and contested by league winner Shakhtar Donetsk and cup winner Dynamo Kyiv.
 Shakhtar won on penalties 4–3 after the regular time ended in 1-1 draw.